 Preheat your oven to 350°F. Place a pizza stone in the oven as it heats.
 If you don’t have a pizza stone, use a overturned rimmed baking sheet.

 In a medium saucepan, bring the milk to a simmer over medium heat.
 As soon as the milk begins to simmer, turn off the heat and add the tapioca flour and salt, and then the oil.
 Mix to combine.
 The mixture will look curdled and will be difficult to bring together.
 Transfer it to the bowl of a food processor fitted with the steel blade and pulse a few times to smooth out the dough.
-Add the eggs in two parts, and pulse until the egg is incorporated into the dough.
+Important: Allow the dough to cool to close to room temperature before proceeding with the rest of the recipe to protect your food processor from overheating and turning off!
+Once the dough has cooled sufficiently, add the eggs in two parts, and pulse until the egg is incorporated into the dough.
 Once the eggs have been added, turn the machine on and allow it to work until the dough is smooth (2 to 3 minutes).
 It will be very thick and stretchy.
 Add the shredded cheese, and pulse to combine.
 If necessary, knead the dough with tapioca-floured hands to incorporate all of the cheese.

 Sprinkle some tapioca flour on a piece of unbleached parchment paper, and scrape the dough onto it.
 Sprinkle the top of the dough lightly with more tapioca flour, and knead with floured hands until smooth.
 With a bench scraper, divide the dough in half and shape each half into a round.
 The dough should already be relatively easy to handle.
 If it is not, cover with plastic wrap and place it in the freezer for 10 minutes.